 So, with this sort of engagement using visuals on your Landing pages can be a key feature of improving the user experience and securing that conversion.

 With this in mind, we still must be considerate of our users, as these visual elements use data.
-This isn’t an issue for desktop users, but we are thinking cellphone-first, right?
-Not all users reaching your cellphone landing page are going to be on WiFi; some will be using their limited cellphone data.
+This isn’t an issue for desktop users, but we are thinking mobile-first, right?
+Not all users reaching your mobile landing page are going to be on WiFi; some will be using their limited mobile data.

 Optimize your images or consider keeping them to a minimum to improve the load time of your Landing pages.